Sea Island (British Columbia): Vancouver International Airport

 The Vancouver International Airport first opened on Sea Island in 1931, and began servicing Trans-Canada Airlines flights in 1937.
 The airport received relatively light traffic for the next fifty years until extensive growth in international traffic, primarily between the United States and Asia, necessitated expansion of service.
 With investments from the airlines and the Canadian government, and a surcharge on tickets to cover costs, the airport began a significant overhaul in the 1990s.

 As of 2024, the airport is the second largest in Canada, with over 20 million passengers travelling through each year.
 It has grown to three passenger terminals and two main runways servicing over fifty airlines.

 The YVR Airport South Terminal is located on the south shore of Sea Island.

+Demographics

+Sea Island is represented by Canadian census dissemination area 59153602, which covers the entirety of the island.
+In 2021, Sea Island had 819 individuals living in 304 of its 315 total private dwellings, an increase of 0.61% from its 2016 population of 814.
+The employment rate in the area was 60.6% as of May 2021, slightly above the Canadian average of 57.1%, while the median total income of residents in 2020 was $48,000.